First Internet Bank mortgage review

 finder.com’s rating: 3.7 / 5.0

-First Internet Bank offers purchase and refinance mortgages that you can apply for online.
+First Internet Bank was the first state-chartered, FDIC-insured bank and offers purchase and refinance mortgages that you can apply for online.
 But you’ll need to talk to a loan officer to finalize your deal.

 Be prepared to provide: